+Notes

+1 The planned outage may be of a transmission circuit, generation circuit, generating unit, reactive compensator or other reactive power provider.

+2 The group demand may be lost for up to 60 seconds if this leads to significant economies.

+3 Up to 60 MW may be lost for up to 60 seconds if this leads to significant economies.

 Assessment of Contribution to Security from Generation

-Note 1 The planned outage may be of a transmission circuit, generation circuit, generating unit, reactive compensator or other reactive power provider.

-Note 2 The group demand may be lost for up to 60 seconds if this leads to significant economies.
-Note 3 Up to 60MW may be lost for up to 60 seconds if this leads to significant economies.